andrewbrg/rulepilot/README.md

   ]
 }
 ```

+Each possible result that the rule can evaluate to is returned in the `results` array, along with the possible inputs
+which will result in that result in the `options` array.

+Each object in the `options` array is a set of criteria must be met in order for the rule to evaluate to the result.

 Although calculating such results might seem trivial, it can be in fact be quite a complex thing to do especially when
 dealing with complex rules with multiple nested conditions comprised of many different operators.